isomerpages/govtech-stp/_travellers-from-malaysia/02b-pca-faq.md

 No. The approved traveller is expected to enter Singapore on the date of entry indicated in his/her approved PCA pass.
 Your date of entry has been assigned based on your indicated preference during application, and the daily quota of 2,000 PCA travelers.

+#### 11. Can I reapply for PCA on behalf of my employee if the earlier application was rejected?

+Yes.
+You may reapply for PCA on behalf of your employee if your earlier application was rejected.

+Please avoid sending another application if you are pending the status of an earlier application.
+This will delay the approval process for your earlier application.

+### **Arrival Measures**

+#### 12. What documentation(s) do(es) my employee who has been approved to enter Singapore under PCA need to present to the immigration staff in Singapore before he/she will be allowed to enter Singapore?

+The approved PCA traveller is required to produce the following documents for the immigration checks:
+- A valid PCA pass for the intended date of arrival
+- A valid passport and work pass to enter Singapore, and
+- A proof of payment for PCR swab test.

+Otherwise, the traveller may be refused entry into Singapore.

+### **Health Measures**

+#### 13. What health measures will my employee be subject to upon arrival in Singapore?

+Approved PCA travellers entering from Malaysia are required to serve a 14-days Stay-Home-Notice (SHN) at their declared SHN accommodation after arrival in Singapore, and a PCR swab test at a designated test site during the 14-days SHN.

+PCA travellers will have to take a company transport, their personal transport (e.g. motorbikes), or a private hire vehicle directly from the immigration checkpoint to the declared self-sourced SHN accommodation, adhering to prevailing health measures and without stopping at any destination along the journey.
+After the 14-days SHN, PCA travellers must adhere to prevailing public health requirements for the duration of their stay in Singapore.

+The sponsoring company will bear the costs of the accommodations (both SHN and post-SHN) and post-arrival PCR swab test in Singapore.

+### **Testing Arrangements**

+#### 14. What COVID-19 tests will my employee be subject to upon arrival in Singapore?
+Will my employee be subject to a serology test in Singapore?
+When and where does my employee get his/her PCR swab testing?

+The approved PCA traveller is required to undergo a PCR swab test within the first 14 days upon arrival in Singapore, while serving his/her SHN.
+The PCR swab test date for each traveller will be arranged by designated authority (tbd).
+The traveller will be informed of the date and the designated test site that he/she is assigned to take the PCR swab test via a SMS message to his/her declared Singapore mobile number.
+The traveller does not need to undergo a serology test in Singapore in the first instance.
+The traveller should expect to pay around S$[XXX] (inclusive of GST) for the PCR swab test.

+In the event that the traveller’s PCR swab test result is inconclusive, the traveller will be required to take another PCR swab test.
+The PCR swab re-testing date will be arranged by designated authority (tbd), and the traveler will be informed of the new date and designated test site via a [SMS message] to his/her declared Singapore mobile number.

+#### 15. Can my employee take public transport to travel from the declared SHN accommodation to the designated test site for his/her PCR swab test?

+No. The approved PCA traveller may not take public transport for any purpose during the 14-days period of SHN, including to travel from the declared SHN accommodation to the designated test site for his/her PCR swab test.

+The traveller may only take one of the following to travel from the declared SHN accommodation to the designated test site for his/her PCR swab test:
+- Company provided transport
+- Personal transport (declared in the application)
+- Private hire vehicles

+The traveller is also required to travel directly from the declared SHN accommodation to the designated test site, and directly back to the declared SHN accommodation from the test site.
+The traveller may not make any stops during the journey between the declared SHN accommodation and the designated test site.

+#### 16. What if my employee test positive for COVID-19 in Singapore?

+If tested positive for COVID-19, Malaysia Citizens, Permanent Residents and Long-Term Pass holders will be accorded the necessary medical treatment in Singapore at his/her cost.

+The cost of the medical treatment in Singapore will be borne by the sponsoring company and/or the approved PCA traveller.

+#### 17. How do I and/or my employee know his/her COVID-19 test result?

+Both the sponsoring company and/or the approved PCA traveller will be informed of the traveller’s PCR swab test result via [an email].

+### **Returning to Malaysia**

+#### 18. What do I do if my employee needs to return to Malaysia before the 3 months of stay are up?

+Should your employee need to return to Malaysia before the end of the 3 months of stay, please note that you will only be able to apply for another PCA pass on behalf of the same employee for re-entry into Singapore three months after the date of prior entry of that employee.

+#### 19. Does my employee need to be tested again in Singapore before he/she returns to Malaysia?
+Does my employee need to be quarantined or be tested again upon return to Malaysia?

+PCA returnees to Malaysia currently do not need to be tested again in Singapore before returning to Malaysia.

+Upon their arrival back in Malaysia, they must adhere to the prevailing COVID-19 prevention and control measures of the Malaysian government.

+As the specific requirements may vary over time, the returnee is advised to verify the latest requirements with the relevant Malaysian authorities [or refer to Malaysia’s MOH advisory page].